17 Conditional probability and learning

 \[\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) = 18\%\]

-this is the agent’s degree of belief if it has the knowledge encoded in the sentence \(\mathsfit{I}_{\text{H}}\), nothing more and nothing less.
+this is the agent’s degree of belief if it has nothing more and nothing less than the knowledge encoded in the sentence \(\mathsfit{I}_{\text{H}}\).

 But now let’s imagine that the agent receives a new piece of information: it is told that the next patient is being transported by helicopter.
-In other words, the agent now knows that the sentence \(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\) is true.
-The agent’s complete knowledge is then encoded in the anded sentence
+In other words, the agent has learned that the sentence \(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\) is true.
+The agent’s complete knowledge is therefore now encoded in the anded sentence

-\[T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\land \mathsfit{I}_{\text{H}}\]
+\[T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\ \land\ \mathsfit{I}_{\text{H}}\]

 \[\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}})\]